Beyond Brown

 ENDC

 In practice there were very few times (less than 5 for sure) that this check asserted.
-But it was worthwhile o have it around as judging the image by eye can be misleading (especially a few hours into the project!).
+But it was worthwhile to have it around as judging the image by eye can be misleading (especially a few hours into the project!).

 A short explanation of the algorithm